RunzZhang/Henry_slowcontrol/README.md

-# Henry_slowcontrol for HydroX projects
+# Henry-SlowControl
+Henry-SlowControl

 The active source files are located in the UCSB_reconstruct directory.
+The entire project — architecture, daemon, GUI, and alarm system — was independently designed and developed by the author with the exception of capacitor readings (fdc1004_logger.py and ssp_protocol.py).

+The Henry project of HydroX is measuring hydrogen solubility in liquid xenon, which requires a stable thermodynamic environment, maintained by this slow control system, which manages 30+ instruments including temperature and pressure transducers, pneumatic and solenoid valves, heaters, and photon sensors.

 The system runs on two main programs: Henry_background.py and Henry_GUI.py.
-The instruments and communication protocols of Henry are different from SBC.

-Henry_background.py is a daemon that continuously acquires physical data from the detector, detects and broadcasts alarms, and writes the data to a MySQL database.
+Henry_background.py is a daemon that continuously acquires data from the detector, detects and broadcasts alarms, and writes data to a MySQL database.
+Alarms are threshold-based and broadcast via Slack.
+MySQL was chosen for reliable long-term storage of time-series data and compatibility with the Grafana/SeeQ visualization tools.

-These functions must run 24/7 to satisfy the requirement of uninterrupted data collection.
-To handle unexpected crashes and power outages, the program is launched by BKGcron_init.sh, which is invoked by the Linux crontab.
-BKGcron_init.sh restarts the program after an unexpected crash, while crontab ensures it is relaunched when the system reboots following a power recovery.
+These functions must run 24/7 to meet the requirement of uninterrupted data collection.
+To handle unexpected crashes and power outages, the program is launched by BKG_init.sh, invoked by the Linux crontab: BKG_init.sh restarts the program after a crash, while crontab relaunches it after a system reboot following power recovery.
+The background daemon has been running continuously at UCSB for 1+ years.

-Henry_background.py also contains an UpdateServer class that communicates with Henry_GUI.py.
-This isolates the human interface from the continuously running data pipeline, preserving the stability of the daemon.
+Henry_background.py also contains an UpdateServer class that communicates with Henry_GUI.py, isolating the human interface from the continuously running data pipeline and preserving the stability of the daemon.

 Henry_GUI.py provides a multi-tab graphical interface for manual control of instrument states (valves, heaters, alarms).
-It covers over 30+ instruments and supports display customization such as expanding/collapsing widgets and switching between subsystems.
+It covers 30+ instruments and supports display customization, including expanding/collapsing widgets and switching between subsystems.

-The remaining packages define the function classes imported by the two main programs.
+UCSB_reconstruct/
+├── Henry_background.py       # daemon: data acquisition, alarms, DB writes
+├── Henry_GUI.py               # operator interface
+├── Henry_GUI_Widgets.py       # operator interface graphic design
+├── Henry_env.py               # background environmental variables
+├── Henry_alarm_autoload.py    # alarm pre-loading from local configuration files
+├── Henry_watchdog_database.py  # alarm and MySQL protocol classes
+├── BKG_init.sh          # crash/reboot recovery wrapper
+└── utils/                  # auxiliary functions